PhilNel/knowledge-boardgame-assistant/games/nemesis/contamination/contamination-scanning.md

 ## Scanning Procedure

-- Take the Scanner and place its red foil part over the coded field of the Contamination card you’re Scanning
+- Take the Scanner and place its red foil part over the coded field of the Contamination card you're Scanning
 - In one of the lines of text, the word "INFECTED" may appear.
 If not, the card is **not infected**.
 - **Note**: It's important to look closely, as some coded words might appear similar to "INFECTED".
 - In both of these cases, any **additional Scanning effect** is explained in the description of the given Action card, Room Action or Item Action.

 ## Consequences of Scanning

-- **Infected**: If you’re INFECTED, place a Larva miniature on your Character board if one is not already there.
+- **Infected**: If you're INFECTED, place a Larva miniature on your Character board if one is not already there.
 This "INFECTED" Contamination card is **not** removed.
 - **Immediate Death**: If there is already a Larva on your Character board, your Character dies – additionally, place 1 Creeper in the Room where you died.
 - **Removal**: If any rule asks you to remove a Contamination card, remove this card from the game.